NinjaGaurav/DirectDialer/README.md

     https://github.com/NinjaGaurav/DirectDialer/blob/master/app/build/outputs/apk/app-debug.apk

 # Note
 If you are using Android 6.0 (Marshmallow) or above you will receive **Force Close/Stopped working** message when you run the app for the **First Time**.
-To fix this, **open the App info from the Android Settings and grant all permissions manually; app will work fine.**
+To fix this, **Press Back button/Cancel Button to get to the request permission dialogue box and grant all permissions; the app will work fine now.**

 # Screenshots